ashutoshmjain/gita/src/interface.md

 Duality in itself is not bad.
 In fact it fuels the reason and makes us try different options to perfect our rituals.
 The question is how does it (along with fickle mind) turn into Matrix - `Maya`.

 >Matrix is as old as the knowledge - means there is no end or no beginning of Maya.
-Matrix is so prevelent that  concious agents start confusing it with `Prakriti` - the intelligence.
+Matrix is so prevelent that  conscious agents start confusing it with `Prakriti` - the intelligence.

-In Hindi , `Maya` literally means money but it represents a large system of millions of concious constituents.
+In Hindi , `Maya` literally means money but it represents a large system of millions of conscious constituents.
 Using example of a large is the most accessible way for me to highlight some of the constructs of Matrix.

 ### User Interface